ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 Two is that YAML itself is not safe by default.
 The specification allows for the arbitrary execution of code which is best avoided when dealing with configuration data.
+It is of course possible to avoid this behavior -- for example, PyYAML provides a ``safe_load`` operation -- but if any tool carelessly uses ``load`` instead then they open themselves up to arbitrary code execution.
 While this PEP is focused on the building of projects which inherently involves code execution, other configuration data such as project name and version number may end up in the same file someday where arbitrary code execution is not